-Professor Zhiwu CHEN is the Director of the Asia Global Institute (AGI) and the Victor and William Fung Professor in Economics at the School of Economics and Finance, the University of Hong Kong (HKU).
+Professor Zhiwu CHEN is the Director of the Asia Global Institute (AGI) and the Victor and William Fung Professor in Economics at the Faculty of Business and Economics, the University of Hong Kong (HKU).
 His research covers finance theory, sociology of finance, economic history, emerging markets, and China’s economy and capital markets.
 Prior to joining the AGI as Director, he has been a professor of finance for 18 years at Yale University and a Special-Term Visiting Professor at the School of Economics at Peking University.

 Professor Chen started his career by publishing research papers in top economics and finance journals on topics related to financial markets and theories of asset pricing.
 Around 2001, he began to expand research beyond mature markets by investigating market development and institution-building issues in the context of China’s transition process and other emerging markets.
 He successfully led efforts to construct historical financial and social databases from China’s historical archives and has written on economic/social history topics.
 In 2013, he started the annual Summer School for Quantitative History at Tsinghua University and continues to organize it at Peking University, with the goal of promoting quantitative historical research in China and beyond.